|Code||Date||Venue||Early Bird Fee||Fee|

 VenueKuala Lumpur, Malaysia or Virtual Instructor Led Training (VILT)

-It has been estimated that poor well integrity has cost operators around the world over US$75 billion since 2009.
-As oil prices continue to be volatile and margins remain low, operators are becoming increasingly sensitive to such risks.
+As oil prices continue to be volatile and margins remain low, operators are becoming increasingly sensitive to risks associated with well safety, operations and maintenance.

-This intensive five-day course is designed to deepen your knowledge of well integrity management, and skills for designing, operating, and maintaining well equipment.
+This intensive VILT is designed to deepen your knowledge of well integrity management, and skills for designing, operating, and maintaining well equipment.
 The ultimate goal is to optimise productivity at the lowest Unit Operating Cost (UOC) and to maintain mechanical integrity throughout well life cycle.

 Well Integrity management is looked at in three distinct stages.
 The first stage is during the well design which includes material selection, engineering design, cement design, coating and inhibitors and cathodic protection.
 The second stage is monitoring the well during the life of the well locating, possible leaks and/or loss of metal.
 The last stage is to manage and control any well integrity issues using specialised products, services and techniques.